mschmulen/appfab.ruble/README.md

-APP FAB Titanium Studio Ruble for Titanium Mobile
+appfab Titanium Studio Ruble for Titanium Mobile
 ==========================================

-APP FAB Titanium Studio ruble developed by Matt Schmulen.
+appfab Titanium Studio ruble developed by Matt Schmulen.

-What does APP FAB does
+What does appfab does

 - Facilitate doing AMAZING Live Titanium DEMO’s
 - Rapid Prototyping in Titanium